UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 How many people are insured through the Arkansas health insurance Marketplace?

 Enrollment in the Arkansas exchange peaked in 2016 but has declined yearly through 2022.
 Then, in 2021, it grew again, hitting an all-time high in 2022.
-There have been 81,947 people enrolled in the Arkansas exchange, which is a 20k increase from the year before.
+Have been 81,947 people enrolled in the Arkansas exchange, which is a 20k increase from the previous year.

 Did Arkansas implement the ACA’s Medicaid expansion?

 Yes.
 Arkansas is one of 28 states implementing the Medicaid expansion, including Washington DC health insurance.
 These states are implementing it through a state plan amendment.

 When can you purchase ACA health insurance in Arkansas?